-The Easter Bunny, in case you've been living in a cave, on Mars, with your fingers in your ears, is an anthropomorphic, egg-laying rabbit who sneaks into homes the night before Easter to deliver baskets full of colored eggs, toys and chocolate.
-A wise man once told me that "all religions are beautiful and all religions are wacko," but even if you allow for miracles, angels, and pancake Jesus, the Easter Bunny really comes out of left field.
+The Easter Bunny is an anthropomorphic, egg-laying rabbit who sneaks into homes the night before Easter to deliver baskets full of colored eggs, toys and chocolate.
+A wise man once told me that all religions are beautiful and all religions are wacko, but even if you allow for miracles, angels, and pancake Jesus, the Easter Bunny really comes out of left field.

 If you go way back, though, the Easter Bunny starts to make a little sense.
 Spring is the season of rebirth and renewal.
 Plants return to life after winter dormancy and many animals mate and procreate.
 Many pagan cultures held spring festivals to celebrate this renewal of life and promote fertility.
 One of these festivals was in honor of Eostre or Eastre, the goddess of dawn, spring and fertility near and dear to the hearts of the pagans in Northern Europe.
 Eostre was closely linked to the hare and the egg, both symbols of fertility.

 As Christianity spread, it was common for missionaries to practice some good salesmanship by placing pagan ideas and rituals within the context of the Christian faith and turning pagan festivals into Christian holidays (e.g. Christmas).
 The Eostre festival occurred around the same time as the Christians' celebration of Christ's resurrection, so the two celebrations became one, and with the kind of blending that was going on among the cultures, it would seem only natural that the pagans would bring the hare and egg images with them into their new faith (the hare later became the more common rabbit).